 A good shepherd . . .

-— rescues them from the places they scatter to in times of clouds and darkness
+• rescues them from the places they scatter to in dark and cloudy times

-— brings them together and tends them in good pasture
+• brings them together and finds good pasture for them

 An unworthy shepherd . . .

-— cares for himself rather than (or at the expense of) the sheep
+• cares for himself rather than the sheep

-Let’s say you are answerable for a group of people, whether 20, 70, 150, or more.
-How would you make sure they were all well-shepherded?
+Impressive list, right?
+Let’s say you were responsible for a group of Christ followers, whether 20, 70, 150, or more.
+How would you make sure they were all shepherded?

 I can only think of one answer.
 Working together.
 Caring for souls is hard work.
 If it’s not shared, it’s impossible.